Stationary Bike Weight Loss Before & After (Avoid The #1 Mistake)

 • Simplify things – Layout workout clothes the night before, have a water bottle already filled in the fridge, and already have a routine chosen so you can begin a ride as soon as it is time.

 • Implement rewards – When successfully completing a workout for a certain amount of time, reward yourself to keep up the motivation.
-New workout clothes, trying out a healthy new recipe box, or celebrating with friends can help keep workout streaks alive.8
+New workout clothes, trying out a healthy new recipe box, or celebrating with friends can help keep workout streaks alive.12

-How Long Does it Take to See Weight Loss Results on a Stationary Bike?
+How Long Does it Take To See Weight Loss Results on a Stationary Bike?

 Weight loss is dependent on how much of a calorie deficit is reached in a certain time frame.
 To lose 1 pound, you must achieve a 3,500 calorie deficit.
 This can either be done through diet, exercise, or a combination of both.

-If a 155-pound woman cycles for 30 minutes at a moderate pace, she will burn around 250 calories.2 If she cycles at this rate every day for 2 weeks, she can expect to lose 1 pound.
+If a 155-pound woman cycles for 30 minutes at a moderate pace, she will burn around 250 calories.3 If she cycles at this rate every day for 2 weeks, she can expect to lose 1 pound.

 3500 calories in 1 pound \ 250 calories per day = 14 days